sakshikakde/CS231n/README.md

-Thank you Stanford University for providing all the course resources available online The course website: http://cs231n.stanford.edu/
+Thank you Stanford University for providing all the course resources online.
+The course website: http://cs231n.stanford.edu/